 These mods take into consideration players on both ends of the gaming spectrum.
 Those with high-end PCs looking to push Minecraft’s blocky visuals to their limits should check out Optifine, a mod that adds support for HD textures as well as more control over the game’s graphical options.

-Inversely, players with lower-end machines, especially those with multiple mods installed, should check out Fastcraft; this mod greatly improves performance without affecting gameplay.
+On the contrary, players with lower-end machines, especially those with multiple mods installed, should check out Fastcraft; this mod greatly improves performance without affecting gameplay.
 If you’re someone whose rig falls somewhere in the middle, consider installing both in order to get the best experience possible.

 As great as Minecraft is, its default map could use some work.
 The JourneyMap mod makes getting around much easier, providing you with a detailed view of the world in both mini-map and full-size versions.
 Mapping takes place in real-time, ensuring you always have up to the minute info on important locations while exploring.